Battle of the Basque Roads

 The attack caused little direct damage, but in the narrow waters of the channel the fireships panicked the sailors of the French fleet and most of their ships grounded and were left immobile.
 Cochrane expected Gambier to follow his attack with the main fleet, which could then destroy the vulnerable French force, but Gambier refused.
 Cochrane continued the battle over the next several days, successfully destroying several French ships, but with little support from Gambier.
 This allowed most of the French fleet to refloat and retreat up the Charente to safety.
 Gambier recalled Cochrane on 14 April and sent him back to Britain, withdrawing most of the inshore squadron at the same time, although scattered fighting continued until 24 April.
-The increasingly marginalised French fleet was badly damaged and trapped in its home ports; several captains were court-martialed for cowardice and one was shot.
+The increasingly marginalised French fleet was badly damaged and trapped in its home ports; several captains were court-martialled for cowardice and one was shot.

 In Britain the battle was celebrated as a victory, but many in the Navy were dissatisfied with Gambier's behaviour and Cochrane used his position as a Member of Parliament to publicly protest Gambier's leadership.
-Incensed, Gambier requested a court-martial to disprove Cochrane's accusations and the admiral's political allies ensured that the jury was composed of his supporters.
+Incensed, Gambier requested a court-martial to disprove Cochrane's accusations and the admiral's political allies ensured that the jury comprised his supporters.
 After bitter and argumentative proceedings Gambier was exonerated of any culpability for failings during the battle.
-Cochrane's naval career was ruined, although the irrepressible officer remained a prominent figure in Britain for decades to come.
-Historians have almost unanimously condemned Gambier for his failure to support Cochrane; even Napoleon opined that he was an "imbécile".
+Cochrane's naval career was ruined, although he remained a prominent figure in Britain for decades to come.
+Historians have almost unanimously condemned Gambier for his failure to support Cochrane.